- Swimming pool

 - Shared use of estate grounds

-- Shared use of on-site leisure club at Honicombe Park including indoor heated pool, outdoor heated pool, sauna, mini gym, outdoor chess and tennis courts
+- Shared use of on-site leisure club at Honicombe Park including indoor heated pool, outdoor heated pool, sauna, mini gym, outdoor chess and tennis courts, (seasonal opening times apply)

 - Two well behaved pets welcome